 What you see is my first attempt to use Fibonacci and Elliott Wave theory.
 It’s obvious how easy it was to draw these lines on a historic price chart and we all know it’s more difficult to do this when these price patterns are just starting to evolve.
 So this brings us to my next point.

-I am sure this situation is so common for every forex trader that it has even became a joke.
+I am sure this situation is so common for every forex trader that it has even become a joke.
 Just look at this picture I found online.
 It’s so true.

-Things we believe in are always a subject to be taken with less judgement
+Things we believe in are always a subject to be taken with less judgment

 Now I couldn’t just skip this opportunity to give you some advice on how to get your own trading robot created.
-I have several programmers listed on my site that will be glad to help you.
+You can hire MT4 programmer here.
 But before you go there and send your request for a price quote read this article first.
-It will give you some tips on what to focus when ordering a trading app to be created for you.
+It will give you some tips on what to focus on when ordering a trading app to be created for you.

 Record all your rules, better before you try them

 When I look at the next picture with a number of profitable GBPJPY trades I want to bang my head against the wall for not writing down the entry rules I used for these trades.
 Just look at them, 100% winning ratio (not sure how that one open trade ended, so it might be 92% winning ratio actually).
 While it’s obvious that we should make at least a couple hundreds of these trades to measure a winning ratio (or even better, focus on the next 1000 trades), but admit it looks like a great start.
 Now honestly I do not have entry rules for these and I certainly don’t remember how I did this, but I do remember that it was me manually scalping the market early in the morning of the European session.